-Employees shall accumulate vacation on the basis of full months of continuous service as a regular parttime or regular full-time employee.
+Employees shall accumulate vacation on the basis of full months of continuous service as a regular part-time or regular full-time employee.
 When an employee qualifies for an additional vacation period within the calendar year, the vacation may be taken within the calendar year.
 However, if the employee terminates their employment prior to reaching their anniversary date, the unearned portion will be deducted from their final pay.
 Vacation shall be paid at the employee's regular classification rate.
 All employees are responsible to use their accrued vacation in the year in which it is earned.

 When an employee terminates employment with the City, such employee will receive a lump sum payment for unused, earned vacation, and prorated vacation on the basis of the employee's earned vacation for each month of employment, calculated from the anniversary date to termination date.
 Termination for vacation purposes includes all forms of employment separation from the City.
+An employee severing their employment with the City may not use accumulated vacation to extend their separation date beyond the last day worked.